observian/terraform-aws-observian-az-subnet-finder/README.md

 }
 ```

-This will create for region us-west-1 the output subnets of:
+This will create, for region us-west-1, the output subnets of:
 ```
 subnets = [
   [